ttamayo/CS205_Redfield/README.md

 ## <i class="fa fa-check-square" aria-hidden="true"></i>  Advanced Feature #2: Stronger Scaling via OpenMP

-As observed from previous implementions, the bottleneck of the calculation was in the matrix-matrix multiplication operations in the Lindblad term of the Redfield equation.
-Thus, optimizing these matrix operations would help reduce the runtimes and improve scalability.
+As observed from previous implementions, the bottleneck of the calculation was in the matrix-matrix multiplication operations in the Lindblad term of the Redfield equation (the red portion of the equation shown above).
+Thus, optimizing these matrix operations was expected to help reduce the runtimes and improve scalability.

-We implemented matrix-matrix multiplication using blocking, shown to be robust for large matrix sizes, and OpenMP which supports shared memory multiprocessing programming.
+Focusing on a single matrix-matrix multiplication, we implemented the operation using blocking, shown to be robust for large matrix sizes, and OpenMP which supports shared memory multiprocessing programming.
 Below is the code listing for the blocked matrix-matrix multiplication implementation:

 ```
 #pragma omp parallel for shared(A,B,C) private(i, j, ii, jj, k) schedule(auto) collapse(2) num_threads(8)